Professor Simon Kövesi

 - Head of School, Professor of English and Scottish Literature (English Literature)

 My undergraduate degree in English Language and Literature was here at Glasgow.
 My third year was spent on exchange at the University of North Carolina at Chapel Hill.
 After Glasgow, I did a PhD on the Romantic-period poet John Clare with Professor John Goodridge at Nottingham Trent University.
 I came back to Glasgow at the end of that, and taught in English Literature here for a while.
-Then I worked for a couple of years as a lecturer at the University of Dundee.
-I then returned to Glasgow as a graduate teaching assistant, until starting as a lecturer in Romantic Literature at Oxford Brookes University in 2001.
+Then I worked for a couple of years as a Lecturer in Romantic Literature at the University of Dundee.
+I then returned to Glasgow as a graduate teaching assistant, until starting as a Lecturer in Romantic Literature at Oxford Brookes University in 2001.

 I was at Oxford Brookes for 21 years, and ended up as a Professor and Head of School there.
-I came back to Glasgow in July 2022.
+I came back to the University of Glasgow in July 2022.

 More broadly, I am interested in working-class writing and culture beyond the Romantic period.
 I was part of the editing team of three volumes of Eighteenth-Century English Labouring-Class Poets, published in 2003.
 My 2007 study of the Glaswegian writer James Kelman (Manchester University Press) was short-listed for a Saltire Scottish First Book of the Year Award.
 I ran a conference on Clare and James Hogg and 2001, and have ongoing teaching and research interests in Scottish representations of working-class life.
 Mostly through working on Clare, I developed an interest in natural history, and in literary and critical responses to ecology and environmental politics, a core concern of my 2017 study of Clare.
 I am also interested in creative rewritings of (in any medium and genre), and responses to, the Romantic period.
 I led an Arts Council England-funded collaborative project called 'The Meeting', in which I worked on Clare with poets, a composer, a producer, poetry workshop participants, a playwright, an actor, and musicians.